Excerpted from General Granblaniar Vol. 5: Triumph, Fear and Other Emotions. (Reprinted with permission. All rights reserved.)

 Unable to continue march, reluctantly turns command over to rival Santa Andres.

 Specialists sent for as Granblaniar shows symptoms of malaria and early onset raisin allergy.

 As his condition worsens, moved by mule to seaside lodgings in order to take in coastal waters.
 During journey, secretary Tancreda records Granblaniar’s delirious ravings.
 Later historians decipher his mumbling as a northern dialect of Hindi, which he never studied, and comprised mainly of the epilogue for the pilot episode of My Mother the Car.

 Aug.
 23, 1839

 In one feverish night, pens legendary Splendid Manifesto On Freedom, ordering it rushed to Federation Congress.
 Due to postal mix-up, document is addressed to Randolph Dropner, age twelve, of West Haven, Conn.
 (USA).

 Continuing his literary output after recovering from illness, completes memoirs, titling the work, From the Struggle Shall Arise Our Power.
 Makes decision to trust publication to a startlingly lethargic literary agent, Enrico Manyana.
-Decision will result in cover design that includes sketch of what appears to be three turtles making love, as well as slapdash international translations.
+Decision will result in cover design that includes sketch of what appears to be three turtles making love, as well as several hastily written international translations.

 Oct.
 3, 1839